department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits-new.md

     title: Learn about the National Call to Service program
 ---

-Servicemembers and Veterans who are interested in education and training can use this online application (Form 22-1990) to get their Certificate of Eligibility (COE).
+If you are a Servicemember or Veteran interested in education and training opportunities, use this form (22-1990) to apply for your Certificate of Eligibility (COE).

 ### What are the steps?